dotnet/docs/docs/architecture/blazor-for-web-forms-developers/project-structure.md

 The component routes aren't currently inferred by the component's file location like they are with *.aspx* pages.
 This feature may be added in the future.
 Each route must be specified explicitly on the component.
 Storing routable components in a *Pages* folder has no special meaning and is purely a convention.

-We'll look in greater detail at routing in Blazor in the [Pages and routing](./pages-routing.md) section.
+We'll look in greater detail at routing in Blazor in the [Pages, routing, and layouts](./pages-routing-layouts.md) section.

 ## Layout

 In ASP.NET Web Forms apps, common page layout is handled using master pages (*Site.Master*).
 In Blazor apps, page layout is handled using layout components (*Shared/MainLayout.razor*).
-Layout components will be discussed in more detail in [Page, routing, and layouts](./page-routing-layouts.md) section.
+Layout components will be discussed in more detail in [Page, routing, and layouts](./pages-routing-layouts.md) section.

 ## Bootstrap Blazor